bitcointranscripts/bitcointranscripts/wasabi/research-club/cjdns.md

 Speaker 1: 00:50:07

-Oh, it's a good question.
+It's a good question.
 I mean, I can tell you a couple numbers.
 I mean, there's about 200 people in our chat, which is paket.pkt.chat.
-So, you know, you can go there and hang out with cool people there's about 200 people in the chat there there's about 300 people on telegram I don't know exactly how many wallets there are, how many nodes and so on.
+So, you can go there and hang out with cool people there's about 200 people in the chat there there's about 300 people on telegram I don't know exactly how many wallets there are, how many nodes and so on.
 These are just kind of nebulous numbers.
 That's basically what I know.